 IKEA BUSA Play Tunnel ($15)

 Bobles says their foam animals can be used as furniture but are meant for climbing, tumbling, and play — a mixed message that could spell doom for your handsome new sectional.
-However, it’ll help your kid build motor skills through physical play, has no phthalates, won’t scuff the floor, and doesn’t make noise, so they at least care about you a little.
+However, it’ll help your kid build motor skills through physical play, has no phthalates, won’t scuff the floor, is ideal for indoor activities, and doesn’t make noise, so they at least care about you a little.

 bObles Elephant ($123)